 Learn comfort techniques for labor pain, plus learn how and why they work.
 Cognitive strategies include education to help you understand what’s happening, visualization, affirmations, and reframing pain as a sign of progress.
 Gate Control techniques work by focusing your attention on something pleasant (like music, a beautiful view or aromatherapy).
 This blocks pain signals from reaching the brain, so you’ll experience less pain.
 Counter-irritants include things like biting your lip – a pain you control – to help the pain you can’t control feel more manageable.
-Body mechanics involves using position, movement and massage to encourage baby to move into the best position to help labor progress.
+Body mechanics involves using positions, movement and massage to encourage baby to move into the best position to help labor progress.
 [Transcript of episode 4.]

 Episode 5: Labor Support